MrLootbox/mcp-llm/README.md

 MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through the Anthropic API or Local LLMs (Ollama).
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.

-The application uses local LLAMA3.2 served by ollama.
+The application is made to be hybrid and can work with both LLAMA3.2 served by ollama locally and Anthorpic Key.

 ## What is MCP?